dekuNukem/duckyPad-Pro/doc/getting_started.md

 Click `More info` and then `Run anyway`.

-Feel free to [review the files](../pc_software).
-You can also run the source code directly with Python.
+Feel free to [review the files](../pc_software), or run the source code directly with Python.

 ![Alt text](../resources/photos/app/defender.png)